ivanliu1989/Data-Science-Data-Products/resume/Tianxiang Liu/SAoDR.md

 ---

 ## 4. Download Datasets Page
-Download Datasets page allow users to download the entire datasets of diamond products information.Users can select a type of specific diamonds that they are interested.
-And the required table will be displayed at the right part of page. </br>
+Download Datasets page allow users to download the entire datasets of diamond products information.Users can select a specific type of  diamonds that they are interested.
+And the required table will be displayed on the right side of the page. </br>
-After that, users should click the download button in the picture above. </br>
+After that, users need to click the download button as the picture below. </br>
-The downloaded datasets will be a .csv format file on users' drive. </br>

 ![width](3.png)</br></br>

 ---